FERPA

 There are several records that are not covered by FERPA.
 Some of these records include alumni records that were created after the individual is no longer a student in attendance and that are not directly related to the individual’s attendance as a student.
 Additionally, employment records are not covered by FERPA if the position does not require the employee to be a student to fill the position.
 If the position requires the individual to be a student, then the employment record is part of the student’s educational record and therefore is protected by FERPA.
 Finally, exempt from FERPA protection are some access and disabilities accommodations, law enforcement unit records, and treatment records at health or counseling centers, however, these records are covered by other and more stringent laws.
 Questions regarding health and counseling records should be addressed to the Vice President for Student Affairs and the question will be directed to the appropriate college official.

-FERPA limits the right of the college to disclose records or information from records about any student without the student’s expressed written consent.
-FERPA prohibits disclosing such information to third parties but permits the disclosure of student information to other school officials within the college without obtaining the student’s consent if the school official has legitimate educational interest.
+FERPA limits the right of the university to disclose records or information from records about any student without the student’s expressed written consent (please also see “When can information be released to a parent or legal guardian?” below).
+FERPA prohibits disclosing such information to third parties but permits the disclosure of student information to other school officials within the university without obtaining the student’s consent if the school official has legitimate educational interest.
 A “school official” is defined as an instructor, department chair, program director, dean, vice president, president, board member, student affairs personnel, registrar, counselor, advisor, residence life professional, financial services personnel, admission officer, human resources personnel, health and counseling services professional, information systems specialist, accountant, campus security director, attorney, and support or clerical personnel.

 A student can request to view their academic records by submitting a written request to the Office of the Registrar, Student Financial Services, Academic Affairs or any other office through which a student would like to obtain records.
 Record inspection will ordinarily be in person by appointment within 45 days of the student’s request and require appropriate identification and the presence of the dedicated personnel of the office.
-Please note that a small fee is charged for official transcript requests and official transcripts will not be released if a student has a financial hold on their account at the University.
+Please note that a fee is charged for official transcript requests and the university retains the right to not provide copies of any records subject to inspection.

 FERPA does not limit disclosure or discussion of personal observations.
 For example, if a school official or college employee develops a concern about a student based on personal observations or a personal interaction with the student, the employee may disclose that concern to any school official without violating, or even implicating FERPA.
 In all cases, the student concern should be directed to the school official who is trained to evaluate and handle such concerns, including members of the Office of Student Affairs, the Wellness Center, or Campus Security.